Jilian0717/LO_user/LO_tracer_budget/README.md

 - get_TNTempVol_Denitri_AirSeaHeat_1.py:

-  calculate TN\*vol, temp\*vol, air-sea heat exchange, and sediment TN loss (loss of TN from detritus sinking out of the bottom layer - gain of TN from NH4 + loss of TN from denitrification)
+  calculate TN\*vol, temp\*vol, air-sea heat exchange, and sediment TN loss ( = loss of TN from detritus sinking out of the bottom water column - gain of TN from NH4 generation + loss of TN from denitrification)